 - create a disruptive technology that directly impacts at least one Colorado advanced industry that is either created or manufactured in Colorado

 - be registered with the Colorado Secretary of State and in Good Standing

 - have headquarters in Colorado or have at least 50% of your employees based in Colorado

 - provide matching $2-to-$1 non-State funding to State funding

 - have received fewer than $20 million from grants and third-party investors since inception

 - have annual revenues of fewer than $10 million

-- show that the technology is viable through the proof of concept phase through proof of principle study; owning valid IP and trade secrets; and having a completed prototype, technical validation, and commercialization plan that includes a market assessment confirming market need/opportunity and initial start-up activities
+- show that the technology is viable through the proof of concept phase through proof of principle study (own valid IP and trade secrets, have a completed prototype, have technical validation, have a commercialization plan that includes a market assessment confirming market need/opportunity, have initial start-up activities)

 - advanced manufacturing

 You need to have dedicated money at least two times the requested grant amount at the time of grant execution.
 For example, if you request a grant of $250,000, you need to identify $500,000 in cash from other sources.